Dealing with the effects of COVID-19 (coronavirus) on your retirement, investments, and insurance

 The bottom line?
 Staying in the market could have meant 74% more after five years.2

-It’s never about timing the market.
-It’s more about time in the market.
+It’s more about time in the market, than timing the market.

 1 Example for illustrative purposes.
 Based on S&P Index returns as of December 31, 2007 through December 31, 2008.